vladmesh/personal_site/services/frontend/README.md

 cp .env.example .env
 ```

 Set `PUBLIC_API_BASE_URL` to the backend base URL (shared for dev/prod inside the Docker network).
 No default is baked in; build will fail if it is missing.
-This is used to fetch contacts from `/api/v1/profile/contacts`.
+This is used by the profile client to fetch `/api/v1/profile/full`.

 ## Project structure